O’s boss Fletcher expects Maldon to pose a tough FA Cup test

-The O's will welcome the Jammers, who play in the Isthmian League North, to Brisbane Road on Sunday for a 12.45pm kick-off as they meet in the first round of the prestigious cup competition.
+The O's will welcome the Jammers to Brisbane Road on Sunday (12.45pm) as they bid to progress into the second round of the competition.

 It will be the first-ever time the two clubs have played each other and O's head coach Carl Fletcher says it's an exciting occasion.